billforsternz/winged-spider/example/input/Home.md

 website builder.
 The idea is that Winged Spider will take as input content organised nicely in a well named directory hierarchy, and generate as output web ready content with the same structure.
-The directory and file names from the input are reflected directly in the menu structure that is presented to the web consumer for navigation.
+The directory and file names from the input are reflected directly in the menu structure presented to the end user for navigating the content.

 This is the Winged Spider example project from the project's reference repository at [Github](https://github.com/billforsternz/winged-spider).
 It does double